Fatuousnerd/FatuousNerd/README.md

 ## 🧠 About Me

 Hey there!
-I'm a passionate **Full-Stack Developer** and aspiring **Software Engineer** currently focused on building elegant, scalable, and performant **web and mobile applications** using the modern JavaScript ecosystem.
+I'm a passionate **Full-Stack Developer** and aspiring **Cybersecurity Expert** currently focused on building elegant, scalable, and performant **web and mobile applications** using the modern JavaScript ecosystem.

 I'm an avid learner on a mission to **master React (Web & Native)** and **JavaScript (Node.js)** to their absolute depth.
 I also occasionally venture into backend engineering, cloud infrastructure, and blockchain development, particularly **Web3 integration**.